Number of days over 35°C in the Cairns region

 Various programs are available to assist with developing and implementing adaptation strategies (for example, the QCoast2100 program for local governments to develop Coastal Hazard Adaptation Strategies http://www.qcoast2100.com.au/).

 Natural systems have coped with changing climatic conditions in the past but current changes are happening so fast that some species may not be able to adapt.
 Because climatic factors such as temperature and rainfall play such an important role in determining the suitability of different areas for plants and animals, we can expect that changes in temperature and rainfall will change the suitability of the landscape for certain species and systems.
 The result of climate change will be new combinations of plants and animals, sometimes in new locations, challenging our concept of what is ‘natural’.
-It’s also likely that this region will become more attractive to people moving from other areas that become less liveable.
+It’s also likely that this region will become more attractive to people moving from other areas that become less livable.
 Increasing pressure for housing and more infrastructure to support growing populations will potentially lead a push for more clearing of native vegetation.

-The Daintree local landscape area is likely to remain a biodiversity hotspot area into the future, supporting unique and complex communities of plants and animals.
+Even with changing weather conditions, the Daintree local landscape area is likely to remain a biodiversity hotspot area into the future, supporting unique and complex communities of plants and animals.
 However, climate change will alter the nature of this iconic area, meaning that some animals and plants may no longer be able to survive or reproduce here.
 For example, habitat for cassowaries will be impacted by sea level rise, with the loss of coastal freshwater wetlands, and by changes in the fruiting patterns of plants resulting from warmer temperatures and changed rainfall.
 Modelling shows that coastal areas will rapidly become less suitable for cassowaries over the next two decades.
 Under a business as usual scenario of greenhouse gas emissions, suitable climatic conditions will continue to decline across the coastal and subcoastal lowlands, with some areas, e.g., around Cape Tribulation, projected to become unsuitable by mid-century.
 In these models, suitable climate for cassowaries will contract to the elevated ranges (http://climas.hpc.jcu.edu.au/maps/).
 In reality, changes may not unfold exactly as these models project, but these projections have complex implications for how we manage landscapes to protect our plants and animals; we have to protect areas that are currently important so that threatened species survive, but also consider where important habitat will likely be in the future, together with whether and how plants and animals would be able to move there and establish.
 These considerations affect our decisions about which areas to protect and restore, as well as how to manage these areas.

 Coastal species in particular are at risk from sea level rise, for example as beaches are inundated and freshwater wetlands and coastal scrub transition to salt-tolerant vegetation communities.
 Critically endangered littoral rainforest systems are under extreme threat from climate change.
 These natural systems protect a diversity of threatened plants and animals, as well as protecting coastal settlements.
 Sea level rise will mean that there will be fewer nesting beaches for sea turtles, and a range of birds and mammals will be affected by the loss of freshwater wetlands as beaches and dune systems are inundated or eroded.
 Freshwater wetlands and coastal floodplains, together with the abundant wildlife they support, are also under threat from more intense flooding during heavy rainfall events and salt water contamination due to sea level rise and storm surge.
 We can also expect widespread dieback of sea grasses and mangroves in lower intertidal zones, due to sea level rise, more intense cyclones and storm surges.
 These impacts will have a range of flow-on consequences for fish, dugong and other estuarine and marine life.
 Strategies such as the planned retreat of human settlements and infrastructure from coastal areas may reduce the risk to humans and also create opportunities for natural systems to shift.